" I haven't been

 They'd float down river to the porto for the few goods carried there and

 then hitch a ride back up.
-Our canoe

 hitchhikers came and went all day long.